Dymidless/anime-gifs/readme.md

 listReactions()
     .then(reactions => {
-        // Use the reactions in your Discord bot
+        // Use the reactions as needed
     })
     .catch(error => console.error(error));
 ```

 ## Error Handling

 Both functions will throw an error if there is a problem fetching the data.
-Make sure to handle these errors appropriately in your Discord bot.
+Make sure to handle these errors appropriately in your application.

 ## Repository